Wunder (gamer)

-Martin Nordahl Hansen, better known as Wunder, is a Danish professional League of Legends player.
+Martin Nordahl Hansen, better known as Wunder, is a Danish professional League of Legends player for SK Gaming.
 He began playing in the League of Legends European Championship (LEC) with Splyce in 2016.
 After two seasons with the team, he signed with G2 Esports.
 In his four years with the team, he won four consecutive LEC titles, was a five-time LEC All-Pro, won the 2019 Mid-Season Invitational, and was a finalist at the 2019 League of Legends World Championship.
 He was transferred to Fnatic prior to the start of the 2022 LEC season.

 Professional career

 Early career

 By July 2014, Hansen was on a team that reached the top eight of the European Challenger Series, and in 2015, he played for Team Dignitas EU in the Challenger Series.
 However, after a new age restriction was imposed by Riot Games, he was unable to compete with the team in the Challengers Series playoffs.